sanfinity-Iot/openremote/Developer-Guide:-Building-a-custom-project.md

 Your service provider code and project-specific configuration can be managed independently.
 You can track and merge changes on the upstream main OpenRemote project, targeting specific tags for your integration or always keeping up with the main development branch.

-## Preparing the project repositories
+## Working with the git repositories

+First you must create a new Git repository for your project, then add the main [OpenRemote repository](https://github.com/openremote/openremote.git) as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+Your project is the root project, and the main OpenRemote repository and its projects become sub-projects of your project, on which you can depend in your build and code.

-Create a new Git repository for your project.
-Then add the main [OpenRemote repository](https://github.com/openremote/openremote.git) as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), there are two ways of adding a submodule one which tracks a branch and one which tracks a commit, for development it is advisable to track a branch and for releases it is best to track a commit see [here](http://www.vogella.com/tutorials/GitSubmodules/article.html#submodules_trackbranch) for information about the two methods; basically by tracking a branch you can issue a single command in the parent repo to fetch new commits and update the working tree to the latest commit otherwise it requires two commands:
+There are two ways of adding a Git submodule: one which tracks a branch of the main OpenRemote repository, and one which tracks a particular commit.

+For development it is advisable to track a (master) branch and for releasing your project, it is best to track a commit.
+See [this article for more information](http://www.vogella.com/tutorials/GitSubmodules/article.html#submodules_trackbranch) about the two methods.

-### Submodule tracking a branch
+### Tracking a branch of the OpenRemote main repository

+By tracking a branch you can issue a single command in your project repository to fetch new commits from the OpenRemote main repository, and push any changes you make in the submodule to the main OpenRemote repository.
+This setup will track the `master` branch of the main OpenRemote repository:

 ```
 mkdir myproject/